Dennis Byron: Judicial career

-Byron chaired the Rules Reform Committee, and hosted workshops for lawyers in different Caribbean islands, to which he invited a Judge, a Master and a leading practitioner from Canada to share their experiences and advice with regard to their own shift to case management by the Court.

-He has been President of the Commonwealth Judicial Education Institute in Halifax, Canada since the year 2000.
+He is the chair of the Commonwealth Judicial Education Institute (CJEI) in Halifax, Canada, since 2000.
+The CJEI delivers judicial education programmes and provides support for the implementation of judicial education in countries around the world.

-In 2000, he was knighted by Queen Elizabeth II and he was appointed a member of Her Majesty’s Most Honourable Privy Council in 2004, making him only the second national of St. Kitts and Nevis to be appointed, following the appointment of the country's first Prime Minister, Dr Kennedy Simmonds, in 1984.
+In 2000, he was knighted by Queen Elizabeth II.
+He was appointed a member of Her Majesty's Most Honourable Privy Council in 2004, making him only the second national of St. Kitts and Nevis to be appointed, following the appointment of the country's first Prime Minister, Dr Kennedy Simmonds, in 1984.
 Also in 2004, he was appointed as an Honorary Bencher of the Honourable Society of the Inner Temple.

-In March 2001, then Chief Justice Byron was a member of an international delegation of jurists who travelled to Zimbabwe on a Fact-Finding Mission on behalf of the Human Rights Institute of the International Bar Association, inquiring into reports of abuses against the Rule of Law by the Robert Mugabe Government.
-The 7-member Mission was headed by Lord Goldsmith, QC, who was soon to become Attorney General of England and Wales.
-The IBA is the world’s leading organization of Bar Associations, Law Societies and legal practitioners, drawn from 183 countries and representing 2.5 million lawyers.

 At the invitation of then-Secretary General of the United Nations Kofi Annan, Judge Byron, while serving as Chief Justice of the Eastern Caribbean Supreme Court, from which position he retired, became a permanent Judge of the United Nations International Criminal Tribunal for Rwanda (ICTR) in 2004.
 The ICTR was established by the United Nations Security Council to try war crimes committed during the Rwandan genocide of nearly 1 million people in 1994.
 Sir Dennis was elected President of the Tribunal in May 2007 and re-elected for a second term in May 2009.
 He was elected and re-elected President by his fellow Judges.